Domee Shi: Directing

 The short film Bao (2018) was developed as a "side-project" before and during Shi's full-time work on Inside Out.
 Bao, alongside two other projects, was eventually pitched to her mentor, Pete Docter, and Pixar for support.
 Bao was approved in 2015, making Shi the first woman to direct a short film for the studio.
 The eight-minute short debuted at the 2018 Tribeca Film Festival, where it preceded Incredibles 2 in theaters.
 Shi won the Academy Award for Best Animated Short Film for Bao, becoming the first woman of color to win the award.

 On May 8, 2018, it was reported that Shi was directing a feature film at Pixar.
 On November 26, 2018, Shi confirmed that she was working on a film at the studio.
 Shi also said that the film was in early stages of development, with the story still being worked on, and that she was "really excited to play in this new 90-minute film format."
 On January 1, 2019, Shi said that she planned the film to be "entertaining and emotional."
 On December 9, 2020, Shi's film was announced with the title Turning Red.
 It was originally scheduled to be released in theaters on March 11, 2022, but due to rising cases of SARS-CoV-2 Omicron variant, it was instead released direct-to-streaming on Disney+ on the same date.
 Disney said Turning Red was the number one streaming title on Disney+, and in early April 2022, Pixar promoted Shi to vice president of creative, alongside Andrew Stanton, Peter Sohn and Dan Scanlon.
+With Turning Red's success, Shi has officially become the first woman to solo direct a film in Pixar's 36-year history.

 On October 5, 2022, Shi was confirmed to be developing another original Pixar feature film.
+The Variety article states that Shi would not be focusing on the trials and tribulations of mother-daughter relationships in immigrant families for her new film.
+On June 12, 2024, Pixar's Chief Creative Officer Pete Docter revealed that Shi was working on Elio, set for release on June 13, 2025.
+In August 2024, Shi was officially confirmed to be directing the film alongside Madeline Sharafian, replacing original director Adrian Molina.
+Elio was Shi's next project before her next as-of-yet untitled original film.